webpack/webpack.js.org/src/content/plugins/chunks-webpack-plugin.md

 ### Multiple entry points

-Example of the webpack configuration with multiple entry points which share common code:
+Example of the webpack configuration with multiple entry points which share common code with the `splitChunks` option.

 ```js
 const ChunksWebpackPlugin = require('chunks-webpack-plugin');